VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models: Discussion

 Another application of VISTA is modeling clinical language patterns through markers identified using language models and other natural language processing (NLP) methods \parencite{malg2023nlpreview}.
 Clinical corpora present unique modeling challenges due to their dynamic nature, causing NLP features from patients, therapists, and their dyadic conversations to vary considerably across time, individuals, and contexts.
 This variability makes it difficult to model meaningful clusters based on linguistic features and to associate these clusters with group-level outcomes \parencite{malgaroli2024linguistic}.
 These challenges become even more pronounced in asynchronous text-based interventions, where inconsistent communication frequencies and diverse messaging styles add further complexity to NLP analyses \parencite{hull2020two}.
 Applying VISTA in these settings could help identify subgroups based on heterogeneous NLP features captured from clinical text, while accounting for irregularities and variability in language.
 These clusters of NLP markers have the potential to capture emotional or psychological features, which could then be analyzed for their associations with key clinical indicators such as symptom severity, treatment adherence, and intervention outcomes.

 Despite its strengths, there are several remaining limitations of this work that could form the basis for future investigations.
 First, the EM algorithm is particularly sensitive to changes in initialization, offering no guarantees of reaching a global maximum.
 We addressed this in our analyses by running VISTA multiple times, each with a different initialization.
 However, other initialization schemes beyond the three we provide could generate superior results for specific problems.
 Second, parameter identifiability also poses a challenge in this setting, as certain invariances in the model formulation exist.
 This limitation makes it infeasible to guarantee recovery of underlying parameters generating the data without imposing further constraints.
 To account for this, VISTA includes an option to fix parameters for specific use cases.
+In the case of a single LGSSM, such as those used in the k-means initialization, multiple choices of parameters can often be used to parametrize similar dynamics.
+Our mixture modeling approach, on the other hand, fits LGSSMs to multiple time series simultaneously, mitigating some identifiability concerns compared to single time series analysis.
+These points contribute to the overall stability of VISTA’s clustering results, which we observed in the consistency of clustering results in the epidemiological data example.
+Additionally, our assumption that all noise is Gaussian may not be appropriate for every application.
+A future extension of this work could be the incorporation of non-Gaussian noise.
+Furthermore, VISTA is unable to automatically determine the optimal number of clusters for a given dataset.
+We provide information criteria as a way to interpret the likelihood and determine the optimal number of clusters, as shown in the epidemiological data example.
+However, depending on individual use cases, domain-specific knowledge or additional exploratory analysis could be necessary to determine the fixed number of clusters with which to run VISTA.
+A direction for future work could be in automatically determining the optimal number of clusters, though this could prove computationally expensive on large datasets.
 Beyond these possible directions for future extensions, we also recognize the potential to extend this framework by incorporating a control variable on either the state or the observed variable.
 We envision adding a unique control to each cluster, providing the model with a deterministic trend per cluster to better capture complex temporal patterns.